simoncowen88/dogeconf-19/talk/30-closures.md

 will be made each time you call `g`

+So how bad are things...

 ---

-## Closures
+## Closures - too cleaver for me

-So, how bad are they?

---

 ```fsharp
 let add a b = a + b